 Hayden Porter has done an interesting interview with Nathan Charles, lead for the Khronos Group OpenSL ES API working group and Software Architect at Creative Labs.
 Read the full interview here.
 Hayden Porter is a developer with a special interest in interactive sound for the web and mobile.

-ARCSoft’s TotalMedia Mobile multimeda software applications have been integrated in NXP’s Nexperia cellular system solution 5210 family for 2.5G/2.75G cellular feature phones.
-The ArcSoft TotalMedia(TM) Mobile software applications are pre-integrated in the 5210 family.
-Providing an OpenMax IL interface, the ArcSoft solution includes a media organizer, photo album and viewer, camera and camcorder, photo and video editor, and streaming-capable multimedia player.
+ARCSoft’s TotalMedia Mobile multimeda software applications have been integrated into NXP’s Nexperia ARM based cellular system solution 5210 family for 2.5G/2.75G cellular feature phones.
+The ArcSoft TotalMedia Mobile software applications are pre-integrated in the 5210 family.
+Providing an OpenMax IL interface, the ArcSoft solution includes a host of multimedia features.